muratk5n/thirdwave/en/README.md

 ---

-The European Union is one step closer to securing the annual supply of two million tonnes of green hydrogen produced using electricity from wind farms and solar power plants in the steppes of Kazakhstan.
+"The European Union is one step closer to securing the annual supply of two million tonnes of green hydrogen produced using electricity from wind farms and solar power plants in the steppes of Kazakhstan.
 The volume is equivalent to one fifth of European imports planned for